 Lavender Ice Cream is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free.

-If you are lucky enough to have lavender in your garden you can pick your own lavender.
+If you are lucky enough to have lavender in your garden you can pick your own lavender (check that the variety is edible and it has not been treated with any chemicals.
 Otherwise you can buy food-grade lavender online.

 You can substitute the almond milk for another non-dairy milk.

 If you have an ice-cream maker you can use this.
 The texture will be smoother with an ice-cream maker.

 The best container to use to freeze is a freezer-proof container with a lid.

 Preparation time 30 minutes (excluding overnight soaking time)